wpmudev/coursepress/README.md

 -
 ## Working with the branches

+CoursePress 3+ has only one development branch `development` and when you start work on a ticket you should create new branch from `development` branch in this schema:
+- `bug/<task name>` for bugs
+- `new/<task name>` for new stuff, improvrments, etc.

+When you end and fix a bug, or implement new, please create a pull request, paste PR link to asana task and mark asana ticket with `Waiting for Merge` tag.

 ### Cloning

 CoursePress uses submodules, so use the `--recursive` flag if you clone from command line: